 As we go about the activities of our day, it is often the case that we may not notice the tension in our muscles and the feelings in our bodies.
-With increased awareness, we are able to both notice and choose to relax those muscles that tend to hold habitual tension and stress.
+With increased awareness, we can both notice and choose to relax those muscles that tend to hold habitual tension and stress.

-Progressive muscle relaxation (PMR) is a deep relaxation technique that has been used effectively to control stress and anxiety,1–2 help with sleep disturbances (fatigue and insomnia),3 and reduce symptoms of certain types of chronic pain.3,4
+Progressive muscle relaxation (PMR) is a deep relaxation technique used to control stress and anxiety,1–2 help with sleep disturbances (fatigue and insomnia),3 and reduce symptoms of certain types of chronic pain.3,4

 Progressive muscle relaxation may be done in either a seated or lying position.
 Pillows or mats may be beneficial if you choose to lie down.

-You can tighten and hold that tension for about 5 seconds, then relax and just let it go.
-It can be helpful to hold your breath when you tighten your muscles and exhale as you release your muscles.
-Be careful to tighten just enough to notice that the muscles are active and engaged, but not enough to be painful in any way.
+You can tighten and hold that tension for about 5 seconds, then relax and let it go.
+Holding your breath when you tighten your muscles and exhaling as you release them can be helpful.
+Be careful to tighten just enough to notice that the muscles are active and engaged, but not enough to be painful.
 We will be tightening and then relaxing each set of muscles twice.

 Tense your facial muscles by squinting your eyes, wrinkling your nose, bringing the corners of your mouth towards your ears, and tensing your jaw.